 One of the best mountains in the Philippines, Mount Ugo, stands 2150 meters above sea level at Nueva Vizcaya and Benguet’s provinces.
 It is both a major hike and a popular hiking destination in the Philippines.
 Every year, hundreds of mountaineers hike mount Ugo for an epic view at its peak.

 Mount Ugo’s slopes are covered with pine forests, with parts inhabited by natives living in their highland villages.
 At the summit, a stunning view of the cordillera mountain range could be seen, especially during clear weather.
 The sea of clouds also appears in mount Ugo which makes it a compelling mountain to climb.
 However, ghost stories echo to the ears of the hikers visiting Mount Ugo.

 They said the mountain is haunted by the people who died from aircraft accidents in 1987 and 1960.
 Well, that makes the adventure more exciting, isn’t it?
 Today, Mount Ugo already has an established guide system.
 The rescue operations held for the accidents paved the trails for hikers.

 How to go to Mount Ugo?

 Starting from Metro Manila, get a Victory Liner bus ride from Kamias Terminal going to Aritao.
-After you arrived in Aritao, rent a jeep to transport you to Kapaya.
-Jump-off point awaits you there in Kapaya, Nueva Vizcaya.
+After you arrive in Aritao, rent a jeep to transport you to Kapaya.
+A jump-off point awaits you there in Kapaya, Nueva Vizcaya.

 What is the hiking difficulty of mount Ugo?